 Why does Daisy Dog Press exist?
 Because the vast, vast majority of publishers are either too commercial or too incompetent (or too much of both) for authors like me (and my friends).

-In 2022, ten years and four listless publishers into this endeavor, I said goodbye to the unfulfilled promises, half-assed editing, months-long delays, mediocre cover art, piss-poor promotion, and artistic incuriousity and declared myself finished with the begging and cajoling.
+In 2022, ten years and four listless publishers into this endeavor, I said goodbye to the unfulfilled promises, half-assed editing, months-long delays, mediocre cover art, piss-poor promotion, and artistic incuriousity.

-Turns out making books is way easier than it looks.
-Instead of waiting 18-months for a finished manuscript to get released, I can knock one out in a couple of months.
+Making books is way easier than it looks.
+Instead of waiting 18 months for a publisher to release a novel, I can knock one out in a couple of months.

-And, since this is so easy, I've got a standing offer to anyone who's ever been in my living room:
+I've now got a standing offer to anyone who's ever been in my living room:

 If you've written a novel, and if you're not sure how to get it in print, I'll help you knock it out: editing, cover, formating, finding a place to print it.
 It'll get it done quickly, for free, and it'll look nice.

 I give Daisy Dog books just as much promotion as the typical indie publisher, which is vitually none.
-The only difference is that I state this clearly from the get-go rather than waiting until two weeks before the book has been released and then saying "Oh, by the way, I didn't follow thru on any of the things I said I'd do."
+The difference is that I state this up front rather than feed the author a heap of inflatable bullshit and then, two days before the release day, saying "By the way, I didn't do fuck-all.
+Good luck out there."

 I see no reason why the creation of the book itself should any less fulfilling.